ravi-ks/study-time-tracker/README.md

 (if you can't see the "study_logs.txt" file after running the object file, just close the home application window and reopen)

 Note: I shall update this to version 3, where the data can be represented graphically, also highlighting trends on your study-time-curve, and more!
+Update: Updated to Version 3(Know more by reading get_stats.txt)

 Compatibility:
   Completely compatible on machines which runs on LINUX.